-Summer Session 2001\
+Summer Session 2002

-May 25 Friday.
+May 27 Monday.
+Holiday - Memorial day.
+May 31 Friday.
 Open registration and drop/add for first term and 10-week semester by telephone and by terminal.
 Last day to register for first term and 10-week semester and pay fees.
-May 28 Monday.
+June 3 Monday.
 First day of first term and 10-week semester classes.
-May 30 Wednesday.
+June 5 Wednesday.
 Last day for dropping courses with no record for the first term and 10-week semester.
-May 31 Thursday.
-Last day for adding new courses for the first term and the 10-week semester June 1 Friday.
+June 6 Thursday.
+Last day for adding new courses for the first term and the 10-week semester.
+June 7 Friday.
 Last day to apply for degrees to be awarded in August for students completing degree requirements in the first term.
-June 15 Friday.
+June 21 Friday.
 Last day for all students to drop courses with no penalty for the first term (Q-drop).
 Last day to change Kinesiology 199 to S/U grade.
 Last day to officially withdraw from the University for first term.
-June 29 Friday.
+July 4 Thursday.
+Holiday - Independence Day.
+July 5 Friday.
 Last day of first term classes.
-July 2 Monday.
+July 8 Monday.
 First term final examinations.
 No 10-week semester classes.
-J, - Last day to register for the second term and pay fees.
-July 3 Tuesday.
+Last day to register for the second term and pay fees.
+July 9 Tuesday.
 First day of second term classes.
-July 4 Wednesday.
-Holiday.
-Independence Day.
-July 6 Friday.
+July 11 Thursday.
+First term final grades due in Registrar's Office.
 Last day to drop courses with no record for the second term.
-July 9 Monday.
-Last day for adding new courses for the second term. y - y - Last day to apply for all degrees to be awarded in August for students completing degree requirements in the second term or 10-week semester.
-July 17 Tuesday.
+July 12 Friday.
+Last day for adding new courses for the second term.
+Last day to apply for all degrees to be awarded in August for students completing degree requirements in the second term or 10-week semester.
+July 23 Tuesday.
 Last day for all students to drop courses with no penalty for the 10-week semester (Q-drop).
-Last day to withdraw from the University for 10-week semester.
-July 24 Tuesday.
+Last day to officially withdraw from the University for 10-week semester.
+July 29 Monday.
 Last day for all students to drop courses with no penalty for the second term (Q-drop).
 Last day to change Kinesiology 199 to S/U grade.
 Last day to officially withdraw from the University for second term.
-August 6 Monday.
+August 12 Monday.
 Last day of second term and 10-week semester classes.
-August 7 - 8 Tuesday - Wednesday.
-Second term and 10-week semester finals for all students.
-August 10 Friday.
-Grades for degree candidates available.
-August 11 Saturday.
+August 13 - 14 Tuesday - Wednesday.
+Second term and 10-week semester final examinations for all students.
+August 15 Thursday.
+Grades for degree candidates due from departments.
+August 17 Saturday.
 Commencement and Commissioning, 9 a.m.
-August 14 Tuesday.
-Final grades for second term and 10-week semester available.
+August 19 Monday.
+Final grades for second term and 10-week semester due in Registrar's Office.

-\All dates are subject to change.
+^{}All dates are subject to change.